 Workers leave iPhone factory in Zhengzhou amid COVID curbs

-Videos circulating on Chinese social media platforms showed people who are allegedly Foxconn workers climbing over fences and carrying their belongings down the road.
+Videos circulating on Chinese social media platforms showed people said to be Foxconn workers climbing over fences and walking down a road laden with their belongings.

-The Foxconn plant in Zhengzhou, Henan province, is one of the largest factories in China that assembles products for Apple Inc., including its latest iPhone 14 devices.
+The Foxconn plant in Zhengzhou, Henan province, can accommodate up to 350,000 workers and is one of the largest factories in China assembling products for Apple Inc., including its latest iPhone 14 devices.

 Not all the videos that showed workers purportedly leaving the facility could be verified.
-It is unclear if the workers leaving the facility had escaped or if they were allowed to leave.
+It was unclear if the workers leaving the facility had escaped or if they were allowed to leave.

 Foxconn did not immediately respond to a request for comment.